cervand/moodtracks/README.md

 - HTML
 - CSS

+## 🤔 Why didn't you use a framework?
+For one single reason!
+I wanted to test myself on CSS, HTML, and Javascript.
+It usually makes more sense to use a framework for web development, but I figured I would appreciate them more after diving deep into making everything from scratch.
+Plus, my website should be able to load only the resources it needs.
+Nonetheless, for my next web project (my personal website) I definitely plan on using some frameworks like bootstrap and react.

+## 🧩 Where is the rest of the code?
+In order to protect my personal tokens for using the Spotify API, I decided to not upload any code related to it to protect any users that may use my site and myself.
+If you are here because you want to clone my repo and work on it, check out Spotify's Web App API tutorial, I basically have the same code as that.

 ## 🛣️ Roadmap
 - Create basic UI as shown above using HTML and CSS ✅
 - Implement responsive web design to current UI ✅